Mad-Doc/ESP32-3224s028r-grbl-Controller/README.md

 # grbl_controller_esp32 modded code By Docitchy

-This Grbl controller runs on a ESP32-3224s028r Dual usb port only !
+This code made by mstrens are ported for ESP32-3224s028r Dual usb port only !

+(Original code is here https://github.com/mstrens/grbl_controller_esp32)

 This project allows to control a CNC running GRBL without having to use a pc.<br>